oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 Rather than extend the OAuth token endpoint with additional grant types, this specification defines a new authorization flow the client can use to obtain an authorization flow.
 There are two primary reasons for designing the specification this way.

 This enables existing OAuth implementations to make fewer modifications to existing code by not needing to extend the token endpoint with new logic.
-Instead, the new logic can be encapsulated in entirely new endpoint, the output of which is an authorization code which can be redeemed for an access token at the existing token endpoint.
+Instead, the new logic can be encapsulated in an entirely new endpoint, the output of which is an authorization code which can be redeemed for an access token at the existing token endpoint.

 This also mirrors more closely the existing architecture of the redirect-based authorization code flow.
 In the authorization code flow, the client first initiates a request by redirecting a browser to the authorization endpoint, at which point the authorization server takes over with its own custom logic to authenticate the user in whatever way appropriate.
 Afterwards, the authorization server redirects the user back to the client application with an authorization code in the query string.
 This specification mirrors the existing approach by having the client first make a POST request to the "authorization challenge endpoint", at which point the authorization server provides its own custom logic to authenticate the user, eventually returning an authorization code.